 By becoming an officer of a student group, students agree to the following statements:

-- I agree to abide by any and all University of Minnesota policies, as well as federal, state, and local regulations.
+- I agree to abide by any and all University of Minnesota policies, as well as federal, state, and local laws and regulations.
+Student group policies are available on the Student Unions and Activities website.

 - I understand that as a student group officer, I am not able to enter into a contract on the University’s behalf.

-- I understand that this student group must be operated by currently registered students and must operate as a non-profit.
+- I understand that this student group must be led and operated by currently registered students and must operate as a non-profit.

-- I understand that officers of this group must be enrolled, student service fee paying students of the University of Minnesota Twin Cities.
+- I understand that officers of this group must be currently enrolled, student services fee-paying students of the University of Minnesota Twin Cities.
+Officers must also be in good standing with the University and free of any sanctions defined by the Board of Regents Policy - Student Conduct Code, administered by the Office for Community Standards.

 - I understand that no more than 1/3 of the groups voting membership will be comprised of non-University of Minnesota students.